 Right about now, everyone needs a little joy.

-This winter, joy is not exclusive to the holidays.
-We’ve sacrificed, we’ve suffered, and we’ve survived everything that has been thrown our way.
-It’s time to shake off the winter blues, quell our weary wanderlust, and hit the road (or, um, “Rhode”).
+This past year we’ve sacrificed, we’ve suffered, and we’ve survived everything that has been thrown our way.
+It’s time to shake off the blues, quell our weary wanderlust, and hit the road (or, um, “Rhode”).
 Here’s some getaways close to home that will safely bring back the fun.
-Pack your overnighter, put on your mask, fill up the tank, and fasten that seatbelt.
+Pack your overnighter, grab a mask, fill up the tank, and fasten that seatbelt.
 It’s time for a joy ride!

 Where To Stay After a Busy Day: For a central location at a great value, try the Holiday Inn Express in Smithfield.
 Or opt for urban chic and easy access at the NYLO Hotel in Warwick, just a couple of doors down from Apponaug Brewery.

 If you can’t hear the kids tell you they’re bored one more time, then it’s time for a family road trip.
 Burn off some energy at the Central Rock Climbing Gym or Launch Trampoline Park in Warwick.
 Learn about Providence’s rich past with a series of historic walking tours (the tour of early Black history is especially eye-opening) or entertain the little ones at the Providence Children’s Museum.
 Take to the Track at R1 Indoor Karting or take aim at BattleGroundz, featuring laser tag, archery and paintball.

 Where To Eat Along the Way: Providence knows a “hole” lot about doughnuts.
 Try the inventive combinations at PVDonuts and Knead Doughnuts.
 With locations in both Providence and Lincoln, Harry’s Bar & Burger has classic burgers, shakes and fries for the kids, with unique flavors that adults will love.